Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

 ---

-> **About Me**
-> I am a scientist specializing in **bioinformatics** and **microbial ecology**, with a passion for understanding the complex interactions between bacteria and their environments.
+> **About Me**: I am a scientist specializing in bioinformatics and microbial ecology, with a passion for understanding the complex interactions between bacteria and their environments.
 My goal is to leverage this knowledge to engineer synthetic microbial communities.
-> I am excited about applying cutting-edge approaches like **high-throughput genome-resolved metagenomics**, **long-read sequencing**, and **strain-level analysis and manipulation** to gain unprecedented insights into microbial diversity and interactions.
-I thrive in **multidisciplinary environments**, where I can benefit from and contribute to diverse perspectives and expertise.
+> I am excited about applying cutting-edge approaches like high-throughput genome-resolved metagenomics, long-read sequencing, and strain-level analysis and manipulation to gain unprecedented insights into microbial diversity and interactions.
+I thrive in multidisciplinary environments, where I can benefit from and contribute to diverse perspectives and expertise.

->**Vision**
->Looking to the future, I am eager to bridge the gap between fundamental research and practical, applied solutions.
-While **fundamental research** can be deeply fulfilling and encourages intellectual growth, it is increasingly met with skepticism by the broader community that funds it.
+> **Vision**: Looking to the future, I am eager to bridge the gap between fundamental research and practical, applied solutions.
+While fundamental research can be deeply fulfilling and encourages intellectual growth, it is increasingly met with skepticism by the broader community that funds it.
 This reflects a growing expectation for research to directly address societal needs.
 >Tackling core challenges, particularly in emerging fields, requires a nuanced approach.
-However, translating insights from basic research into actionable solutions demands skills like **strategic planning** and **execution**— often underemphasized in academia.
-By combining my training in fundamental research with these essential skills, I aim to drive innovation and develop technologies that address key challenges in **health**, **agriculture**, and **sustainable food production**.
+However, translating insights from basic research into actionable solutions demands skills like strategic planning and execution— often underemphasized in academia.
+By combining my training in fundamental research with these essential skills, I aim to drive innovation and develop technologies that address key challenges in health, agriculture, and sustainable food production.

 ### Quick Links